Derek Chisora: Chisora vs. Helenius

+First WBC heavyweight title challenge

 Chisora vs. Klitschko

 Sources in Germany reported that Chisora was likely to fight WBC heavyweight champion Vitali Klitschko on 18 February 2012, at the Olympiahalle in Munich.
 On 12 December 2011, it was confirmed that Chisora would challenge Klitschko for the WBC heavyweight title.
 At the weigh-in, Chisora slapped Klitschko across the face when the two went head-to-head during the staredown.
 Chisora was quoted as saying after the slap "I ain't come here to play games I come here to fight".
 Moments before the fight, Chisora spat water in the face of Wladimir Klitschko whilst in the ring before the pre-fight introductions.

 Klitschko boxed a disciplined fight with changing angles and superior footwork, and was able to keep the aggressive and offensive Chisora at range for the majority of the rounds.
 Despite bobbing and weaving, and constant pressure applied by Chisora, Klitschko was able to use his height and reach advantage to land clean straight right hands and power shots from a distance to outland Chisora, and control the pace as the bout progressed.
 At times, Chisora was able to deliver some punishment of his own, with most of his work coming with body shots and hooks to Klitschko's head, forcing Klitschko onto the back foot, and his best rounds being the eighth and twelfth round.
 All three judges unanimously scored the fight in favour of Klitschko, with scores of 118–110, 118–110 and 119–111.
 Despite being a decisive victory for Klitschko, Chisora earned credit for his chin and heart, and also for giving Klitschko his most competitive fight since his defeat to Lennox Lewis in 2003.
 Chisora also became only the fourth man (after Tino Hoffmann, Kevin Johnson and Shannon Briggs), to take Klitschko the twelve round distance.